Future Students: Transfer Student Scholarships

-Schreiner offers competitive academic scholarships to transfer students ranging from $5,000 to $9,000 per year depending on the GPA you are transferring in.
+Schreiner offers competitive academic scholarships to transfer students ranging from $6,000 to $9,500 per year depending on your transfer GPA.

 Transfer scholarships are awarded when students are accepted to Schreiner University and are transferring from another university.
 A separate scholarship application is not required.